SoroushGhaderi/SoroushGhaderi/README.md

 - 🔭 I’m currently working on Data Science projects for more informations check my repositories.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators and personal branding coaches
-- 🥅 2020 Goals: complete machine learning basics
+- 🥅 2020 Goals: complete machine learning basics  from scratch
 - ⚡ Fun fact: air contains Hydrogen and Oxygen !!!